Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

 \subsection{Microfacet Theory}

-The microfacet theory describes a statistical model at micro-scale with a height distribution $P^1(h)$ and a normal distribution $D(\omega_m)$ of micro-surfaces.
-The Smith's assumption ~\cite{Smith} de-correlates $P^1(h)$ and $D(\omega_m)$, so we can choose them independently.
-In order to map our macrofacet theory to GPIS, we choose the Gaussian distribution with variance $\sigma^2$ for $P^1(h)$\footnote{The height distribution can be chosen arbitrary \cite{16Heitz, Position-free, Invariance-principle, 22Bitterli}.
+Microfacet theory describes a statistical model at the micro-scale with a height distribution $P^1(h)$ and a normal distribution function $D(\omega_m)$ of micro-surfaces.
+The Smith's assumption \cite{Smith} de-correlates $P^1(h)$ and $D(\omega_m)$, so we can choose them independently.
+The height distribution can be chosen arbitrarily \cite{16Heitz, Position-free, Invariance-principle, 22Bitterli}.
 However, the SDF distribution of any point in the space is a Gaussian distribution if it is generated by a Gaussian process.
-Therefore, we choose the Gaussian distribution in order to match our method to GPIS.}:
+Therefore, in order to match our method to GPISes, we choose the Gaussian distribution with variance $\sigma^2$ for $P^1(h)$:

 where $h\in(-\infty,+\infty)$ and $h=0$ means the average plane of the surface.
-There are many types of normal distributions $D(\omega_m)$, usually referred to NDF.
-Two mainly used are Beckmann and GGX distributions \cite{GGX}.
+There are many types of normal distribution functions $D(\omega_m)$, usually referred to as NDFs.
+Two mainly used distributions are the Beckmann and GGX distributions \cite{GGX}.
 They are defined by the roughness $\alpha$ equivalent to Equation~\ref{eqn:roughness}.

-Dupuy et al.~\shortcite{Dupuy} and Heitz et al.~\shortcite{16Heitz} use participating media \cite{microflake,SGGX} to describe microfacet theory.
-The density of the volume associated with a Smith microfacet surface is defined as\footnote{The density is monotonic instead of symmetric no matter what height distribution is chosen.}
+Dupuy et al.~\shortcite{Dupuy} and Heitz et al.~\shortcite{16Heitz} use anisotropic participating media \cite{microflake,SGGX} to describe microfacet theory.
+The light transport in an anisotropic participating medium is described by the anisotropic radiative transfer equation \cite{microflake}: